Blog · arXiv Analysis · Last reviewed June 25, 2026

 The construction is synthetic but structured.
 The authors report manually curated seeds, 11 work environments, teams of 20 synthetic workers, and group conversations generated with Gemini 2.5 Flash, followed by quality checks for structural compliance and seed fidelity.
 The evaluation uses LLM-as-judge methods for both privacy leakage and utility, with human validation discussed in the appendix.

 The important conceptual move is that privacy becomes an audience grid.
 In a one-on-one chat, the system can ask whether a disclosure is appropriate for one recipient.
 In a group, every private fact must be checked against every recipient.
-One wrong cell is enough to leak.
+One wrong cell is enough to leak, and the cell can be wrong even when the channel itself is legitimate.

 Local Does Not Mean Private

 The paper compares multi-party and one-to-one evaluations and reports that the multi-party setting reveals substantially more leakage.
 It also reports that all evaluated models leak sensitive information in a meaningful fraction of conversations.
-The model set includes open-weight Llama and Qwen variants as well as Gemini 2.5 Pro and GPT 5.5.
+Using the paper's own model labels, the evaluated set includes open-weight Llama and Qwen variants as well as Gemini 2.5 Pro and GPT 5.5.

 The exact rates should be read as benchmark results, not universal product claims.
 In the undefended multi-party setting, the reported leak rates include 58.29 percent for Llama 3 8B Instruct, 64.88 percent for Llama 3.1 8B Instruct, 69.22 percent for Qwen3 8B, 39.14 percent for Gemini 2.5 Pro, and 49.02 percent for GPT 5.5.
 The paper highlights that smaller open-weight models, often considered attractive for local privacy-sensitive deployment, were more vulnerable in this benchmark.